WKIM: Adult contemporary (2017–2021)

 On October 31, 2017, at Noon, WKIM began stunting with Christmas music as "Christmas 98.9."
 On December 26, at 6 a.m., WKIM flipped to adult contemporary as "98.9 The Bridge."
 The switch puts WKIM in competition with Entercom-owned WRVR, one of Memphis' leading radio stations.
 From early November until the Christmas holidays, WKIM switched to all-Christmas music.
 Weekday mornings, WKIM carried the syndicated Bob & Sheri Show from WLNK in Charlotte.

-Talk (2021–present)
+Return to Talk (2021–present)

-On May 25, 2021, Cumulus Media announced a five-year agreement to carry University of Memphis Tigers athletics on WKIM.
+On May 25, 2021, Cumulus Media announced an agreement (initially for 5 years, and extended indefinitely before the initial deadline in a further agreement between Cumulus and the university) to carry University of Memphis Tigers athletics on WKIM.
 The Tigers had previously been heard on iHeartMedia's WREC 600 AM and WEGR 102.7 FM.
 Concurrently, it was also announced WKIM would flip back to a talk radio format as "News/Talk 98.9, The Roar of Memphis".

 WKIM also became the Memphis affiliate for the Tennessee Titans Radio Network.
-In addition, WKIM affiliated with CBS Radio News for world and national news coverage.
+In addition, WKIM affiliated with CBS Radio News for world and national coverage.
+That later changed to Fox News Radio.